-STEP 2.2 - INSTALLING THE AILERON SERVO
+STEP 2.2 - INSTALLING THE AILERON SERVO INTO THE WING.

-- 2.2.1 To install the aileron servo into the wing you will need the following items: - Servo - Servo mounting screws and grommets as supplied with servo. - Servo control arm as supplied with the servo. - Two 6-1/4" control rod assemblies supplied with the kit.
-The assemblies consist of a 5-3/4" rod with a plastic clevis screwed onto both ends. - Masking tape.
+- 2.2.1 To install the aileron servo into the wing you will need the following items: - 2 Servos - Servo mounting screws and grommets as supplied with servo. - Servo control arm as supplied with the servo. - Two 6-1/4" control rod assemblies supplied with the kit.
+The assemblies consist of a 5-3/4" rod with a plastic clevis screwed onto both ends. - Masking tape. - 2.2.2 Trial fit the aileron servo into the servo mounting tray to provide the clearance of the servo and the servo wires.
+Use a hobby knife to modify the cavity as required.
+Most servos have their output shaft closer to one end than the other.
+We recommend locating the servo so that the output shaft is far away from the back of the wing as possible.